Iron Deficiency Hair Loss

 Yes, low iron can cause hair loss.
 The good news is that low iron hair loss may be reversible.
 Once the underlying cause of your iron deficiency is addressed, and your body receives sufficient iron, your hair may begin to grow back.

 The first step in ensuring you are getting enough iron is looking at your diet.
-Eating iron-rich foods like red meat, seafood, leafy greens, and fortified cereals can help increase your iron intake.
+Eating iron-rich foods like red meat, leafy greens, and fortified cereals can help increase your iron intake.
 It is better to include food sources of heme iron as this form of iron is more easily absorbed by your body.
 If you are not getting enough iron through your diet, talk to your doctor about supplementation.
 Ask about heme iron supplements such as OptiFer Alpha for an easy way to increase your iron levels with low side effects.

 References